Dr. Mary Jamieson, PRINCIPAL INVESTIGATOR

 I study how human-caused environmental change influences plants and insects.
 I’m especially interested in understanding how plants interact with their insect herbivores and pollinators, in particular with respect to ecological interactions mediated by plant chemical defenses and attractants.
 My work aims to support plant & insect conservation.

-Kyla is a PhD student working on research examining factors influencing small scale strawberry production on urban and suburban farms and gardens in the Detroit metropolitan area.
-In particular, her research focuses on evaluating the role of beneficial insects, including pollinators and natural enemies.
-Kyla received a Master’s degree in Sustainability prior to joining the lab.
-And, she plans to pursue a career in conservation focusing on the advancement of ecological research in urban settings through storytelling and social engagement.
+Kyla is a researching factors influencing strawberry production on urban and suburban farms and gardens in the Detroit metropolitan area.
+Her research focuses on evaluating the role of beneficial insects, including pollinators and natural enemies.

-Interested in joining the lab?
-Contact mjamieson (at) oakland.edu for information.
+Interested in joining the lab as un undergraduate or graduate student?
+Email me: mjamieson (at) oakland.edu for information.